HHSIDEAlab/bluebutton-parent-pom/dev/devenv-readme.md

     $ mvn clean verify -Dgpg.skip=true

 But please note that the `deploy` goal/phase will still fail if builds are not signed by an authorized user, as that's a requirement imposed by the repository itself.

+## Git Large File Storage

+You'll also need to manually (boo!) download and install [Git Large File Storage](https://git-lfs.github.com/), which is used by some of the projects to store the large amounts of sample data needed in tests.
+Once installed, you need to run the following command once on your system:

+    $ git lfs install

+If you've already cloned any of our repos, you'll also want to run the following command in each of them to download and checkout any LFS files (future clones should do this automagically for you, now that it's installed):

+    $ git lfs pull

+## Eclipse Configuration

+The following instructions are to be executed from within the Eclipse IDE application to ensure proper configuration.

+### Eclipse JDK

+Verify Eclipse is using the correct JDK.

+1. Open **Window > Preferences**.
+1. Select **Java > Installed JREs**.
+1. If your JDK does not appear in the **Installed JREs** table add it by clicking the **Add** button, select **Standard VM** and locate your installation using the **Directory...** button.
+1. Ensure your JDK is selected in the **Installed JREs** table by checking the checkbox next to the JDK you wish to use.

+### Eclipse Preferences

+If you're using Eclipse for development, you'll want to configure its preferences, as follows:

+1. Open **Window > Preferences**.
+1. Select **Java > Code Style > Code Templates**.
+    1. Click **Import...** and select this project's [eclipse-codetemplates.xml](./eclipse-codetemplates.xml) file.
+        * This configures the file, class, method, etc. comments on new items such that they match the existing style used in these projects.
+    1. Enable the **Automatically add comments for new methods and types** option.
+1. Select **Java > Code Style > Formatter**.
+    1. Click **Import...** and select this project's [eclipse-formatter.xml](./eclipse-formatter.xml) file.
+        * This configures the Eclipse autoformatter (`ctrl+shift+f`) to match the existing style used in these projects.
+1. Select **Java > Editor > Save Actions**.
+    1. Enable the **Perform the selected actions on save** option.
+    1. Enable the **Format source code** option.
+1. Click **OK**.

 ## OSSRH Hosting